killedit/2025-07-23-dev-task-go-lang/readme.md

 dev_task_go_lang-app  | DB is still alive...
 (Press Ctrl+C to exit)
 ```

 Please note that if the db container is failing to build/run the port might be in use by anther process.
-Just pick another port and map it to {5455}:5432 in `docker-compose.yaml`.
+Just pick another port and map it to 5432 on this line {free_port}:5432 in `docker-compose.yaml`.

 3. Connect to PostgreSQL in DBeaver to monitors the records.